 About the Author

 Roger Erdvig is the headmaster at Wilmington Christian School in northern Delaware.
 With a doctorate in education from Liberty University, Roger is passionate about helping Christian educators from the preschool to the university more effectively nurture the development of a biblical worldview in their students.
-He is coauthoring a handbook on service-learning in Christian schools (forthcoming in 2018) with Lynn Swaner, Director of Thought Leadership of ACSI.
-He can be reached via email at firstname.lastname@example.org.
+He co-authored “Bring It to Life: Service-Learning and the Transformative Power of Service-Learning” with Dr. Lynn Swaner, Director of Thought Leadership at ACSI.
+He can be reached via email at email@example.com.